CURRENT - FALL 1997

 Three new degrees at the off-campus center in Ventura, including a prestigious Master of Business Administration, together with growing community awareness of the march toward opening Cal State Channel Islands, helped propel enrollment to 1,600 students, an all-time high.
 In the measurement universities use, that is the equivalent of 794 full-time students, making the Ventura Campus the largest off-campus center in the Cal State system.
 The growth represents an 18% increase over last fall's enrollment of 670 students.
 "The continued growth demonstrates that there is significant unmet demand in the area," said J. Handel Evans, president of Cal State Channel Islands.
 "The fact that enrollment is climbing at this rate shows that we can maintain a sustained growth.
 And tha t's what we have to have if we're going to build a university."
 The 20-year climb toward a population large enough to break off into a new and self-sufficient university has continued during times of economic prosperity and recession, budget cuts and endowments, staff shortages and new hirings.
 To maintain its growth, the Ventura Campus squeezed administration expenses wherever possible so that every available dollar could go to course offerings, said Ventura Campus Director Dr. Joyce M. Kennedy.
 "If enrollment had gone down a semester, I thought the nay sayers would use that as an example to say, 'See?
 You don't really need a university in Ventura,'" she said.
 "We made philosophical/political/management decisions to put our resources into the classroom."

-Those decisions, coupled with fund-raising to supplement budgets, are paying off today,
+Those decisions, coupled with fund-raising to supplement budgets, are paying off today, Evans said.

 The impressive growth figures could come into play next month when Gov. Pete Wilson is expected to decide whether to transfer Camarillo State Hospital, complete with 85 buildings on 750 acres, to CSU for a permanent home for California State University, C hannel Islands.
 "I think the growth reinforces our argument that a university is needed in this region," Evans said.
 "It certainly reinforces our argument with the CSU Trustees."